Shalulu94/Feb24-T1A3-Terminal-App/README.md

     git clone https://github.com/Shalulu94/Feb24-T1A3-Terminal-App.git

 This will download all of the necessary files onto your device.

+You can then navigate to the folder with source code by typing in

+    cd Feb24-T1A3-Terminal-App/

 After that you simply need to paste in the below code to run the script:

     ./run.sh